Fair-Squares/fair-squares/README.md

 ### Docker images

 The images that are tagged starting with `v0.x.x` generate a docker image.
-You can see the available containers [here](https://github.com/Fair-Squares/fair-squares/pkgs/container/fs-node)
+You can see the available images [here](https://github.com/Fair-Squares/fair-squares/pkgs/container/fs-node)

+run command: </br>
-The command to run the docker image: `docker run  --publish=127.0.0.1:9944:9944/tcp ghcr.io/fair-squares/fs-node:{$VERSION} fs-node  --dev`
+`docker run  --publish=127.0.0.1:9944:9944/tcp ghcr.io/fair-squares/fs-node:{$VERSION} fs-node  --dev --ws-external`

 You have to change the `$VERSION` in the line above.